ronaldbradford/readyset-tutorial/show/README.md

 +--------------------+----------------+--------------------+-------+
 ```

-## Supported Queries
+## Supported Readyset Queries

 ```
 readyset@127.0.0.1 (imdb) [18:31:23] > SHOW PROXIED SUPPORTED QUERIES;
 Empty set (0.00 sec)
 ```

-## Tables in Use by ReadSet
+## Tables available for use with Readyset

-When tables are added they will move from `Snapshotting` to `Snapshotted`.
+When tables are added via the `ALTER READYSET ADD TABLE` command they will be listed, and the status will move from `Snapshotting` to `Snapshotted`.
-`description` is always empty in with this syntax.
+The `description` column is empty with this syntax.

 ```
 readyset@127.0.0.1 (imdb) [18:45:01] > SHOW READYSET TABLES;